Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 In this document, we propose two options to deploy the resources (Storage, Plan and Functions App) and deploy the code to the Azure Functions app.

-- First option (A) : using Visual Studio Code or Azure CLI
+- Option (A) : using Visual Studio Code or Azure CLI
-- Second option (B) : using an ARM template to deploy the infrastructure, and GitHub Actions for continuous deployment (CD).
+- Option (B) : using an ARM template to deploy the infrastructure, and GitHub Actions for continuous deployment (CD).
 With such deployment, the Azure app instance will be automatically updated when you commit code to your repo.

-### A) First option : deploy from Visual Studio Code or Azure CLI
+### Option (A): deploy from Visual Studio Code or Azure CLI

 For Azure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).